-What is a Memorandum of Understanding (MOU) and when to have one?
+What is a Memorandum of Understanding (MOU) and when do I need one?

 A Memorandum of Understanding (MOU), sometimes referred to as a Memorandum of Agreement (MOA), is often confused with a contract.
 However, there are key distinctions between an MOA and a contract, most importantly, whether or not legal obligations are created.
 Mixing these up can cause issues later on, with the potential of creating legally binding obligations or being unable to rely on a party to perform their side of the deal.